HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Reina’s play, CELESTIAL LIQUOR, was part of She Speaks ’09.

-Diane Rao Harman is a playwright, director and dramaturg living in New Concord, Ohio, where she serves on the faculty in theatre at Muskingum College.
+DIANE RAO HARMAN is a playwright, director and dramaturg living in New Concord, Ohio, where she serves on the faculty in theatre at Muskingum College.
 A professional dramaturg, Diane is currently working on “Blackbird” at the Contemporary American Theatre Company (CATCO) in Columbus, where she has previously dramaturged “Escanaba in Da Moonlight,” and “Boston Marriage.”
 Last year, one act of her full-length play “Sunset; Sunrise” was read at the Mid America Theatre Conference in Kansas City, Missouri.

 Diane is treasurer of the Ohio Theatre Alliance and a member of the International Centre for Women Playwrights.
 A member of the Ibsen Society of America, Diane writes the